-LambaZouk, or the Porto Seguro-style, is often thought of as the evolution of Lambada.
+LambaZouk, or the Porto Seguro-style, is often thought of as the evolution of Lambada and came at late 80´s.
 This style is characterized by high energy and feel good attitude.
 Although it’s fast and energetic, it flows smoothly with continuous and rhythmic moves.
 Dancers follow circular movements.
 One way in which LambaZouk differs from Lambada is that they have removed wiggling shoulder movements.
 Instead shoulders are kept fixed while the hips move to create a sensual effect.
 A number of movements have been added to the modern version of this style, mainly created by Didi Santos of Brazil.

 The original LambaZouk is also unique in the way steps are performed to music.
 Steps have equal emphasis on the strong beat and the two following beats.
 This way dancers fluently incorporate sharp movements to accentuate strong beat without stopping the dance.
 Even though this timing is popular, it is not exclusive.
 Many dancers also dance by taking a longer step on the dominant beat as in Traditional Zouk.
 It’s also a common to switch between the two timings within the same song.
 Kizomba music is popular in LambaZouk due to its rhythm and pace.
 Since the music is faster, head movements are sophisticated and done more often, LambaZouk requires good technique and timing to perform head movements without injury.